Director: John Landis

 In the early 90′s, movie adaptations of video game storylines began to hit the market.
 They were all pretty much crap until the new millennia.
 We started seeing the sexy Laura Croft, the limits of computer generated imaging (CGI) being pushed with Final Fantasy, and the start of a rash of horror based video game movies with Resident Evil.
 This is a double edged sword, because as much as I enjoy playing horror games and would love to see them done on the big screen, most of the times they’ll take an awesome twisting story line and really butcher the hell out of it.
 Or you take a title and just re-write the entire idea into a campy horror show full of throw backs to the 80′s and attempts at showing what you can do with … Read More »

 It sounds like a fictional tale, a murder mystery primed for the best-seller list.

 Real life, however, is often far stranger than fiction, a notion proven yet again by the mystery unfolding in Belgium.

 On January 31, 2012, lord Stijn Saelens, 34, vanished from Wingene Castle.
 All that remained were a used cartridge and trail of blood going all the way from the house to the driveway.

 His body was found buried in the woods Friday, February 17.

 One day prior, police had arrested Saelens’ father-in-law and brother-in-law, and a friend of theirs, Pierre Serry.
 This led the media to believe the police were given specific directions to the body’s location from their suspects, despite a lawyer for the father-in-law claiming he has a “perfect alibi.”

-It is theorized that the in-laws were outraged by Saelens’ plan to move his family to Australia and start … Read More »
+It is theorized that the in-laws were outraged by Saelens’ plan to move his … Read More »